CStuartEKerrigan/WFRP-Eureka-4E-FVTT/README.md

 # Want to support us?

 This module is freeware, and always will be, and other free unofficial WFRP modules are planned.
 As the WFRP content now requires payment to Cubicle 7 there are some running costs so if you want to donate then the link below is provided.
+(For instance I haven't any modules later than EiS so I wasn't able to add vehicles to this module).

 <p align="center">
 <a href="https://paypal.me/perilousrealm?locale.x=en_GB"><img src="https://raw.githubusercontent.com/CStuartEKerrigan/WFRP-Eureka-4E-FVTT/master/paypal.png" style="display: block;  margin-left: auto; margin-right: auto;" alt="paypal" /></a></p>